-This is also called a section 78B application.
-Read the form carefully so that you understand the reasons for challenging the fine being sent to the court.
+The form is called a section 78B application.
+You can only apply once per fine so please read the form carefully so that you understand the reasons for challenging the fine being sent to the court.
 You must show that your situation fits one of these reasons to have your application approved.

 If your application has been declined you can: